-Vehicles - CTA anticipates delivery of the remaining 14 of the 20 contracted electric buses, buses are scheduled to be in service by end of FY21; Five (5) chargers are also expected along with buses; Also, in early 2021 the Authority anticipates the design and award contract for the purchase of up to 600 new buses, to begin replacement of 1,030 New Flyers buses.
-CTA will initiate revenue testing mid 2021 on ten (10) 7000 Series Prototype railcars; In addition, the agency continues with Phase Two of the Quarter-life Overhaul Program for the 5000-Series Rail Cars (714 cars), Second Phase to begin mid-year 2021 and scheduled to continue through 2025.
-Infrastructure - In FY2021 CTA will initiate re-design on the Austin, California, Racine and Cottage Grove Stations to accommodate elevators and other ADA related upgrades; the agency also expects to award Design/Build contract for the Non-Revenue Shop in 2021; Renewal of Track and Structure - Substantial completion is expected by 3rd quarter for the Signal Upgrades from Jefferson Park to O'Hare on the Blue Line.
-In addition, CTA will continue its efforts to improve and enhance the system with the scheduled multi-year programs Fast Tracks and Safe & Secure initiating construction on the State (Red), Dearborn (Blue) Subway Improvements and the Blue Line Tactical Traction Upgrades.
-Planning/Design for the Lake Street Bridge will continue in FY2021 in coordination with Chicago Department of Transportation.
+Vehicles - CTA anticipates to award an Option to the current Electric Bus Contract to purchase an additional 22 electric buses with charging infrastructure; Also, by mid 2022 the Authority anticipates the delivery of the first 100 buses of the current contract to purchase up to 600 new buses, to begin replacement of 1.030 New Flyers buses.
+The agency also anticipates in late 2022 to go for bid on the Life-extending Overhaul of (430) New Flyer-Series buses.
+CTA will continue revenue testing on ten (10) 7000 Series Prototype railcars; In addition, the agency continues with Phase Two of the Quarter-life Overhaul Program for the 5000-Series Rail Cars (714 cars), Second Phase began mid-year 2021 and scheduled to continue through 2025.
+Infrastructure - In FY2022, CTA will continue and complete design on the Austin, California, Racine and Cottage Grove Stations to accommodate elevators and other ADA related upgrades; construction for the Non-Revenue Shop is schedule to begin early 2022 an anticipated completion of 2023; Renewal of Track and Structure - Substantial completion is expected by 3rd quarter (2022) for the Signal Upgrades from Jefferson Park to O'Hare on the Blue Line.
+Design to be completed by early 2022 for the Substation Roof replacement, the Skokie Shops- Electronic and Hydraulic Repair Room Expansions and for the Kimball Subway Water Management and Belmont Crossover Replacement with anticipated construction completion date of late 2022 or 2023.
+Design to begin in 2022 for Lake Street Bridge Replacement - Track Improvements.
+In addition, CTA will continue its efforts to improve and enhance the system with the scheduled multi-year programs Fast Tracks and Safe & Secure completing track construction on the State

+(Red), Dearborn (Blue) Subways and the Blue Line Tactical Traction Upgrades.
+Construction to replace the Lake Street Bridge will begin in FY2022 in coordination with Chicago Department of Transportation.